Essential Steps to Survive a Nuclear Event

 Ending Shelter-in-Place

-• Always listen to your local emergency leaders for important news that may inlude information about when you can leave your shelter area, what you should do next, where you should go, and places to avoid.
+• Always listen to your local emergency leaders for important news that may include information about when you can leave your shelter area, what you should do next, where you should go, and places to avoid.
 If you have been evacuated, return home only when instructed to do so.

 Staying Safe